david8zhang/system-design-notes/06_consistency_and_consensus/02_linearizable_storage.md

 CAP Theorem states that it's impossible for a distributed system to provide all three of the following:

 - **Consistency**: The same response is given to all identical requests.
-This is synonymous with _linearizability_, in which we provide a consistent ordering of writes such that all client will read data in the same order regardless of which partition they're reading from.
+This is synonymous with _linearizability_, in which we provide a consistent ordering of writes such that all clients read data in the same order regardless of which replica they're reading from.
 (Cruciallly it's NOT the same thing as Consistency in [ACID](/topic/03_ACID-transactions))
 - **Availability**: The system is still accessible during partial failures
 - **Partition Tolerance**: Operations remain intact when nodes are unavailable.